Shoulder Pain Wickes, MO

 Wickes, MO Shoulder Pain | Axes Physical Therapy

-A well-functioning shoulder is important to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
-At Axes, we focus on patient results for Wickes, MO people of all ages by developing proven treatment plans based on your injury, pain level, age, and the activities you want to get back to.
-Do not wait to get back to the things you love doing most and a pain-free life.
-Schedule an appointment through our website or find the location most convenient for you.
+A well-functioning shoulder is essential to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for our Wickes, MO clients by creating proven treatment plans based on your injury, pain level, age, and how physically active you need to be.
+You do not have to delay in getting back to the things you love doing most and a pain-free life.
+Request an appointment through our website or find our location nearest you.

 Services Offered